Terry feels depressed and alone. Badly missing Jane's company.

-"Goodness me no, I'm not qualified.
-I just do the reception.
+"Goodness me no, I just do the reception.
 If you want Cindy, then you'll have to wait a while, she's just freshening up.
 But Hayley's free at the moment."
 She looked across and tipped her head slightly towards the lounge.

-I turned and saw a girl sitting in the lounge looking over through the doorway and smiling at me, a familiar smile.
-She stood up and walked towards me.
-I suddenly felt flushed.
-"Joyce," I said in surprise.
+Terry turned and saw a girl sitting in the lounge looking over through the doorway and smiling at him, a familiar smile.
+She stood up and walked towards him.
+He suddenly felt flushed.
+"Joyce," he said in surprise.

 "Hayley, call me Hayley in here, Terry."

-She laughed with me.
+She laughed with him.
 "It's a bit of a shock for the both of us, isn't it?"

-I looked at her as she stood in the doorway wearing just a see-through nightdress, underwear and stockings.
+Terry looked at her as she stood in the doorway wearing just a see-through nightdress, underwear and stockings.
 Her legs looked long and slender, her face glowing with a false rosy hue.
 She stood as if she were posing for a camera, giving a knowing cheeky smile that complimented the image of bold sexuality that she was portraying.
 How could this be Joyce?
 "A massage, I've only come for a massage.
-I feel a bit tense," I said, trying to justify my visit.
+I feel a bit tense," he said, trying to justify his visit.

 * * * * *

-The next morning I arrived for work feeling depressed.
-Was that how I was to spend the rest of my life, just getting drunk or going off to see Joyce at the massage parlour?
-I had no family now outside of Australia, all my friends were married and seemed as if they were on a different planet to me, and I had no interest in starting a relationship.
-All I could think of was Jane, every day, every night she would visit my mind at some time.
-I thought that my only hope was to visit a hypnotist to have her memory removed from my mind before it destroys me.
-But I wondered how I could do that when I still feel so much in love with her.
+The next morning Terry arrived for work feeling depressed.
+Was that how he was to spend the rest of his life, just getting drunk or going off to see Joyce at the massage parlour?
+He had no family now outside of Australia, all his friends were married and seemed as if they were on a different planet to him, and he had no interest in starting a relationship.
+All he could think of was Jane, every day, every night she would visit his mind at some time.
+He thought that his only hope was to visit a hypnotist to have her memory removed from his mind before it destroys him.
+But he wondered how he could do that when he still feels so much in love with her.

-The crane driver approached me and I stopped cutting.
+The crane driver approached him and he stopped cutting.
 "We're going across to the cafe for a bit of breakfast."

-"Okay, I'll get breakfast after I've finished," I said.
+"Okay, I'll get breakfast after I've finished," he said.
 "I'll have this done by the time you get back.
 Can you track the crane a bit further away?
 I don't think we'll need it, she should collapse all right."
-The man walked off to move the crane and I carried on with the cutting, carefully watched by my lookout.
-I put three angled cuts through each of the four girders, and then a hole through one of the outside ones and another hole through the side of the inside one.
-My lookout threaded a wire rope through the first hole and then attached it to the inside steel with a large shackle.
-The lookout went back outside and vigilantly looked for any sign of the slightest movement as I cut triangles of steel out of the inch-thick sides of the upright girders.
-I dragged the trolley of cutting equipment further into the building and clear of the area of collapse, and then walked outside to join my friend.
+The man walked off to move the crane and Terry carried on with the cutting, carefully watched by his lookout.
+He put two angled cuts through each side of the four girders, and then a hole through one of the outside ones and another hole through the side of the inside one.
+His lookout threaded a wire rope through the first hole and then attached it to the inside steel with a large shackle.
+The lookout went back outside and vigilantly looked for any sign of the slightest movement as Terry cut triangles of steel out of the inch-thick sides of the upright girders.
+He dragged the trolley of cutting equipment further into the building and clear of the area of collapse, and then walked outside to join his friend.
 The wire rope had been attached to the tracked machine and the four bays of the three-storey building stood waiting to be collapsed.